GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-valid-attr-value/index.md

 {% include 'content/lighthouse-accessibility/about-aria.njk' %}

-Each ARIA `role` supports a specific subset of `aria-*` attributes.
+Each ARIA `role` supports a specific subset of `aria-*` attributes that define the state and properties of that role.
-Assistive technologies, like screen readers, can't interpret ARIA attributes with invalid values.
+For example, the `aria-selected` attribute indicates whether an element is currently selected depending on whether its value is `true` or `false`.

+If an element's ARIA attribute doesn't have a valid value, assistive technologies won't be able to interact with it as the developer intended.

-## How Lighthouse determines an attribute's value is invalid
+## How Lighthouse determines an ARIA attribute's value is invalid

 <a href="https://developers.google.com/web/tools/lighthouse" rel="noopener">Lighthouse</a>
 flags ARIA attributes with invalid values: